Wednesday 16 July 2014

 Easy to get into?
 Degree courses ask for between BCC and AAB at A-level or equivalent, depending on the subject.

-Vital statistics: There are around 7,500 undergrads and over 2,000.
+Vital statistics: Over 10,000 students in total, with 2,000 staff.
 Pioneered the dual honours course, whereby students take two principal subjects and can take further modules in a third.
-Ninety per cent of all students do dual honours, studying two subjects to degree level.
+It's a huge success, with nearly half of students studying Dual Honours.

-Teaching: 19th out of 124 in the Complete University Guide..
+Teaching: 11th out of 123 in the Complete University Guide.

 Cheap to live there?
-Far cheaper than average, with private sector rents of around £65 to £70 per week.
+Far cheaper than average, with private sector rents starting from £50 per week.

 Transport links: No train or coach station at Keele, so you have to catch trains and coaches at nearby Stoke or Crewe.
 Local buses run between campus and surrounding towns every 15 minutes.
 Good for cars because of proximity of M6.